-Dosage form: injection, powder, for solution
+Dosage form: injection, powder, lyophilized, for solution

-MUTAMYCIN should be given intravenously only, using care to avoid extravasation of the compound.
+Mitomycin should be given intravenously only, using care to avoid extravasation of the compound.
 If extravasation occurs, cellulitis, ulceration, and slough may result.

-Each vial contains either mitomycin 5 mg and mannitol 10 mg, mitomycin 20 mg and mannitol 40 mg, or mitomycin 40 mg and mannitol 80 mg.
-To administer, add Sterile Water for Injection, 10 mL, 40 mL, or 80 mL respectively.
+Each vial contains either mitomycin 5 mg and mannitol 10 mg, mitomycin, 20 mg and mannitol 40 mg or mitomycin 40 mg and mannitol 80 mg.
+To administer, add Sterile Water for Injection, 10 mL, 40 mL or 80 mL respectively.
 Shake to dissolve.
 If product does not dissolve immediately, allow to stand at room temperature until solution is obtained.

 After full hematological recovery (see guide to dosage adjustment) from any previous chemotherapy, the following dosage schedule may be used at 6 to 8 week intervals:

-20 mg/m2 intravenously as a single dose via a functioning intravenous catheter.
+20 mg/m 2 intravenously as a single dose via a functioning intravenous catheter.

 The following schedule is suggested as a guide to dosage adjustment: